People with bullous pemphigoid may develop multiple blisters. When the blisters rupture, they leave a sore that typically heals without scarring.

 Bullous pemphigoid (BUL-us PEM-fih-goid) is a rare skin condition that causes large, fluid-filled blisters.
-The blisters develop on areas of skin that often flex — such as the lower abdomen, upper thighs or armpits.
-Bullous pemphigoid is most common in people older than age 60.
+They develop on areas of skin that often flex — such as the lower abdomen, upper thighs or armpits.
+Bullous pemphigoid is most common in older adults.

 Bullous pemphigoid occurs when your immune system attacks a thin layer of tissue below your outer layer of skin.
 The reason for this abnormal immune response is unknown, although it sometimes can be triggered by taking certain medications.

-Treatment usually includes medications, such as prednisone, and other drugs that suppress the immune system.
+Bullous pemphigoid often goes away on its own in a few months, but may take as many as five years to resolve.
+Treatment usually helps heal the blisters and ease any itching.
+It may include corticosteroid medications, such as prednisone, and other drugs that suppress the immune system.
 Bullous pemphigoid can be life-threatening, especially for older people who are already in poor health.

 When to see a doctor

 The blisters occur because of a malfunction in your immune system.

 Your body's immune system normally produces antibodies to fight bacteria, viruses or other potentially harmful foreign substances.
 For reasons that are not clear, the body may develop an antibody to a particular tissue in your body.

 In bullous pemphigoid, the immune system produces antibodies to the fibers that connect the outer layer of skin (epidermis) and the next layer of skin (dermis).
 These antibodies trigger inflammation that produces the blisters and itching of bullous pemphigoid.